JeffHiggy/traefik-certs/README.md

 The program with watch acme.json for changes and generate certficates and certfiacte chains with the names `domain.crt` and `domain.chain.crt` repsectively.

+## Fork info

+Forked by Jeff Higgins to support the new acme json format in Traefik v2

 ## Copyright

 2018 Thom Seddon